 Two workshops were of particular interest for FEDARENE members during the conference.

 The Energy Efficiency Policy Conference gave space for “Young Voices for the energy transition” during an interactive exchange to provide inputs on what are the priorities according to young people in research and industry.
 Vlasta Kremlj, director of ENERGAP and FEDARENE Vice-President for Financing and Investment, gave an insight on her own experience, from an engineer and energy agency director to becoming a mayor of the Selnica ob Dravi Municipality.
 Her inspiring talk developed on the central role of Energy efficiency on her career path, but also the creation of a better community image in this field.
-This conference was organised in the context of the Energy efficiency Watch 4 project, funded under Horizon2020 budget.
-This project aims at developing narratives for a better understanding of energy efficiency at both national, regional and local level.
+This conference was organised in the context of the Energy efficiency Watch 4 project, funded under the Horizon2020 budget.
+This project aims at developing narratives for a better understanding of energy efficiency at national, regional and local levels.

 Other events and conferences took place during the week, such as the European Pellet conference underlying the role of Biomass in the clean energy transition, and presenting Pellets as an important solution of climate policy; The Young Energy Researchers Conference; the E-mobility Conference, presenting for example how the energy transition in the mobility sector is progressing.
-This conference related to circular economy objectives, especially stressing the importance of life cycle assessments and possibilities for the re-use of car batteries.
+This conference is related to circular economy objectives, especially stressing the importance of life cycle assessments and possibilities for the re-use of car batteries.

 The 2021 edition of the World Sustainable Energy Days has already been announced.
 It will take place in Wels, February 24 – 26 2021.
-The call for the 2021 editions’s speakers and papers has also been launched and will remain open until October 12th 2020.
+The call for the 2021 editions’ speakers and papers has also been launched and will remain open until October 12th 2020.
 Further information will be available on WSED2021’s website later on.